 Maj-General Abid Rafiq Mengal says the federal government is considering to establish one more division and after approval northern and southern SSDs will be formed.
 A special force under Balochistan police will be constituted for the security of CPEC. – The Nation

-26 Sept 2016: The Interior Ministry briefed the Parliamentary Committee on China Pakistan Economic Corridor (CPEC) about CPEC security matters.
-A 15,000-strong force, comprising 9,000 regular soldiers of Pakistan Army and 6,000 paramilitary personnel will comprise the Special Security Division (SSD).
+26 Sept: The Interior Ministry briefed the Parliamentary Committee on CPEC about security matters.
+A 15,000-strong force, comprising 9,000 regular soldiers of Pakistan Army and 6,000 paramilitary personnel will comprise the SSD.

 A new security force by the name of Gwadar Security Force (GSF) has been set up in the port city of Gwadar.
 Brigadier Shahzad Iftikhar Bhatti is heading the GSF, reports BBC Urdu.

 Gwadar Resident Card: Locals will be issued a Gwadar Resident Card while visitors to the city will be registered at security checkposts while entering the town.